prashant074/Secure-App/README.md

 - Verify that environment variables are correctly set.
 - Check the browser console for any errors during development.

+### Screenshots:
+Contribution Guidelines
+Contributions to enhance the functionality and security of this project are welcome.
+To contribute:

+Fork the repository.
+Create a new branch.
+Make your changes.
+Submit a pull request with a detailed description of your modifications.

+Contact Information
+For any inquiries or feedback, please reach out to:

+Email: your-email@example.com

+Troubleshooting
+Backend:
+Ensure your MongoDB URI is correct and that your IP address is whitelisted in MongoDB Atlas.
+Verify your Mailtrap credentials and configuration.
+Check the .env file for missing or incorrect variables.

+Frontend:
+Make sure the backend server is running and accessible at the specified API URL.
+Verify that environment variables are correctly set.
+Check the browser console for any errors during development.
 ---

 ## License